Trip will feature overload of game action plus Cincinnati sights, sounds and tastes. And bling!

 Earliest start, perhaps, in school history comes after a 103-day break in practices

-Warinner, the offensive line coach the past two years at Notre Dame and who had the added responsibility of run game coordinator this past season, will coach his 29th collegiate season in 2012.
-He was a finalist this past season for the FootballScoop Offensive Line Coach of the Year.
-He has nine years of experience in a coordinator position, including three years as offensive coordinator at Kansas when the Jayhawks averaged 445.5 total yards per game and 35.3 points during that three-year period.
+Warinner came to Ohio State after working as the offensive line coach for two seasons at Notre Dame, and with the added responsibility of run game coordinator in 2011.
+Warinner has 10 years of experience in a coordinator position, including three years as offensive coordinator at Kansas when the Jayhawks averaged 445.5 total yards per game and 35.3 points during that three-year period.

 "I really wanted to hire a coach with coordinator experience," Ohio State head coach Urban Meyer said.
 "That was very important to me.
 Ed has that experience.
 His offenses at Kansas were not only impressive, but they were some of the top offenses in the country."

-Warinner has coached at seven different schools: Akron, Michigan State, Army, Air Force, Kansas, Illinois and Notre Dame.
-In addition to his nine years in coordinator positions, he has spent 15 of the past 20 seasons coaching the offensive line.
-Earlier this season Rivals.com named Warinner one of the Top 20 "hottest assistant coaches" in the nation.
+Warinner has coached at eight different schools: Akron, Michigan State, Army, Air Force, Kansas, Illinois, Notre Dame and now Ohio State.
+In addition to his 11 years in coordinator positions, he has spent 17 of the past 22 seasons coaching the offensive line.

 "I've always strived to coach in positions where I have a lot of responsibility," Warinner said.
 "Serving as a coordinator goes beyond just coaching what my guys are doing.
 It is a thought process of attacking and moving the ball, and strategies and reading plays.
 There is a big picture as a coordinator that I am into and really enjoy, and it's a position from where I think I can make a significant contribution to the success of a team."